 There are many drying products, but Nail Tek 10-Speed is the one that I’ve used for years and recommend.
 The Nail Tek 10-Speed speeds up the drying process, but I always recommend that you let your nails dry for 30-60 minutes.

-And there you have it, my salon secrets to prevent your nail polish from chipping.
+And there you have it, my salon secrets to keep your nail polish from chipping.
 Keep in mind that if your hands are in a lot of water, your polish just isn’t going to last as long.
 (You might consider wearing gloves to wash dishes, garden, etc.)